learn-co-curriculum/active-record-associations-quiz/README.md

 (X) One-to-one ( ) One-to-many ( ) Many-to-many ( ) None of the Above

 ?: A Pokémon trainer can hone their Pokémons' skills at a gym.
 Each Pokémon trainer can train at multiple gyms.
-What type of relationship would be best to use?
+What type of relationship would be best to use between `Trainer` and `Gym`?

 ( ) One-to-one (X) One-to-many ( ) Many-to-many ( ) None of the Above